 Fireshield has three coatings available for internal timber substrates, all three provide a group surface rating up to the maximum required in New Zealand and Australia:

 Group 1-S in New Zealand, tested to EN13501-1:2010 and achieves Fire Class B-s1-d0.
 This is recognised as equivalent to Group 1-S under the NZBC Clause 3.4(a) providing compliance with NZBC C/AS1-C/AS7.

 Group 1 in Australia, Codemark Certificate of Conformity CM-30071 providing Group 1 surface rating and compliance with the NCC 2022, C1P4 for Class 2-9 Buildings.

 The three coating products available are TimberClear, TimberWhite and Timber Whitewash, see the Products Page for a description of each.

 Before specifying a Fireshield timber intumescent system there are three prerequisites that must be met in order to be able to achieve a Group 1-S/Group 1 surface rating and all relate to the substrate itself:

-- The timber-based substrate must have a density > 338 kg/m³ : This density measurement is available on most timber TDS’, just give us a call if you are unsure and we will be able to help.
-As an example pine has a density or around 400 to 450 kg/m³ and hardwoods start at around 600 kg/m³ through to 1100kg/m³.
+The timber-based substrate must have a density > 338 kg/m³ : This density measurement is available on most timber TDS’, call if you are unsure and we will be able to help.
+As an example pine has a density 400 to 450 kg/m³ and hardwoods start at around 600 kg/m³ through to 1100kg/m³.

-- The Fireshield range of timber intumescent systems are for indoor use only, they cannot be used on the exterior of the building envelope, this includes timber soffits.
+The Fireshield range of timber intumescent systems are for interior use only, they cannot be used on the exterior of the building envelope, this includes timber soffits.